LreeLenn/bookends/site/resources/templates/getting-started.md

 Instead of an array of books for each author, you will get back an object that looks like `{count: 2}`.

 <div class="alert alert-danger">
-The aggregation does not take place in the database.
-In other words, the SQL that is invoked is <b>not</b> <code>select count(id) from books</code>.
-Instead all the books are returned from the database, and the counted after the fact.
+Aggregations do not take place in the database, a minor ding against Bookends.
+Instead the related records are returned to memory, and Bookends aggregates them after the fact.
 </div>

-There are three built in aggregations:
+so far there are three built in aggregations:

 * **count**: `[books=count]` - returns the count of the child relation
 * **sum**: `[books=sum(price)]` - returns the sum of the child relation, where the specified column (in this case `price`) is summed.
 The column must be numeric.